 The number of Casino Resorts in the Northeast US has been exploding of late at a pace not seen since Las Vegas mushroomed up from the desert of Nevada.

 For sure there are zealous gamers out there, eager to find the next best gambling hall.
 But the following Resort Casinos in Pennsylvania, New York, Connecticut, and Massachusetts can also oblige those who are just not that into the whole betting scene.
+Hence, the label, “resort.”

-Twelve years ago, the “Beautiful Mount Airy Lodge” of yore was demolished and in its place stands a structure that draws a more refined clientele, and would fit nicely in the Adirondacks NY.

-Six stories, with earth tone palette, impressive soaring lobby (with waterfall), and stylish rooms; Mount Airy was named Pennsylvania’s first AAA rated 4-Diamond Casino.
+The “Beautiful Mount Airy Lodge” was demolished 12 years ago.
+In its place stands a six-story structure that draws a more refined clientele, one that would certainly fit nicely in New York’s Adirondacks.
+In fact, Mount Airy happens to be Pennsylvania’s first AAA rated 4-Diamond Casino.

-Yes, Mount Airy has a casino element, but non-gambling guests will find lots to do here.
+Yes, Mount Airy has a casino element, but non-gambling guests will find lots to do here, as well.

 And yes, its interior design celebrates the local Native American heritage in the most exquisite and spellbinding ways.
-You can walk clear around the resort and not even enter one of three Casino Areas (Casino of the Earth, Casino of the Sky, Casino of the Wind) that together measure 300,000 sq ft.
+You can walk clear around the resort and not even step into one of three Casino Areas (Casino of the Earth, Casino of the Sky, Casino of the Wind) that together measure 300,000 sq ft.